stjudecloud/rfcs/text/0000-rnaseq-workflow-v2.0.md

          --outFilterScoreMinOverLread 0.66 \       # Score must be greater than 66% of the read length.
 So for RL=100, the alignment must have a score > 66.
          --limitBAMsortRAM $RAM_LIMIT \            # Amount of RAM to use for sorting.
 Recommended value is [Max amount of RAM] - 5GB.
          --outFileNamePrefix $OUT_FILE_PREFIX \    # All output files will have this path prepended.
-         --twopassMode basic                       # Use STAR two-pass mapping technique (refer to manual).
+         --twopassMode Basic                       # Use STAR two-pass mapping technique (refer to manual).
     ```

 6. Run `picard MarkDuplicates` on the `STAR`-aligned BAM file.